KorenP1/openshift-console-ui-on-k8s/README.md

     -base-address=<BASE_ADDRESS>
 ```

-OIDC cluster authentication was not something i wanted to implement in my cluster, i ended up using disabled authentication and oauth2-proxy instead of basic nginx ingress controller auth
+### OIDC cluster authentication was not something i wanted to implement in my cluster, i ended up using disabled authentication and oauth2-proxy sidecar instead of basic nginx ingress controller auth